Pramodreddy12/Embedded-Challenge-/README.md

 ### Problem 2
 Person counter: Given a room with a single color through which only one person can cross at a time.
 Count the number of people inside the room at a time.

-#### Contribuitors
+#### TEAM
-1. Bhuvana Teja Kanakam
+1. Pramod Reddy Atmakuri - CSE - SE21UCSE156
-2. Pramod Reddy Atmakuri
+2. Jayanth Varma Kothapalli - ECM - SE21UECM024
-3. Jayanth Varma Kothapalli
+3. Bhuvana Teja - CSE - SE21UCSE035

-note : won first place in the embedded challenge, taken place in Mahindra University on Feb 17, 2024.
-5k price money.
+Won first place in the embedded challenge, taken place in Mahindra University on Feb 17, 2024.
+10k price money.